-The people's courts are judicial organs exercising judicial power on behalf of the state.
+The people's courts exercise judicial power on behalf of the state.
 In general, the civil court system comprises the Supreme People's Court, local people's courts and specialised people's courts at various levels.
 The local people's courts are divided into three levels, namely:

 - the basic people's court;

-- · the intermediate people's court; and
+- the intermediate people's court; and

 - the higher people's court.